Shaved Fish

 Shaved Fish is a compilation album by English rock musician John Lennon with the Plastic Ono Band, issued in October 1975 on Apple Records.
 It contains all of the singles that he had issued up to that point in the United States as a solo artist, with the exception of "Stand by Me", which had been released earlier that year.
 The only compilation of Lennon's non-Beatles recordings released during his lifetime, the album peaked at number 8 in the UK and number 12 in the US.
-It was also Lennon's final album released on Apple Records before it was shut down in 1975, to be revived in the 1990s.
+It was also Lennon's final album released on Apple Records before it was shut down in 1975, later to be revived in the 1990s.

 Background

 After the release of his album of oldies cover versions, Rock 'n' Roll (1975), Lennon was planning to work on an album of new material.
 However, when his wife Yoko Ono became pregnant, he decided to reissue songs from his solo career.

 What I found out was, when I went to look for the "Cold Turkey" master tapes, nobody knew where they were.
 I had to use dubs of "Power to the People" because the tapes were gone, nobody could give a damn at the record companies because they weren't... you know, that big.
 Big enough for them to be interested...
 I thought if I don't put this package together, some of the work is just going to go... they will be lost forever.